About the Composting Initiative

-In addition to the dining halls and café, additional compost collection can take place with your commitment.
+In addition to the dining halls and EnGrained Café, additional compost collection can take place with your commitment.
 Whether it's a small or large event, it can be accomplished.
 A few additional steps to incorporate food-waste collection as part of your event:

-- Identify a few people/student workers in your department and assign them as compost coordinators
+- Identify a few staff/faculty/student workers in your department and assign them as compost coordinators

-- Contact the Campus Sustainability team at Sustainability@luc.edu to request compost collection training well in advance of your event.
-At least three weeks.
+- Contact the Campus Sustainability team at Sustainability@luc.edu to request compost collection training well in advance of your event (at least three weeks notice needed).

-- Compost collection training will go over what goes in the bin, station set up to collect composting and monitoring.
+- Schedule your compost collection training to go over what goes in the bin, station set up to collect composting, and monitoring.